rpm-software-management/rpm/CONTRIBUTING.md

 ## Submitting Patches

-Patches should be submitted via GitHub pull requests (PRs) or via `git send-mail` to the rpm-maint@lists.rpm.org mailing list.
+Patches should be submitted via GitHub pull requests (PRs) or via `git send-email` to the rpm-maint@lists.rpm.org mailing list.
 Each PR should be a single atomic change, meaning that it should be merged or rejected as a unit.
 It is okay for a PR to contain multiple commits if later commits are dependent on earlier ones.
-If earlier commits do not depend on later ones, they (should/should not) be submitted separately.
+If later commits do not depend on earlier ones, they should be submitted separately.

 Pull requests should clearly state if the code is "ready for inclusion" or if further work is needed.
-Proof of concept or request for comment pull requests are fine but need to be labled as such.
+Proof of concept or request for comment pull requests are fine but must be labled as such.

 ## Comments and Commit Messages

 Information about the change should go into the commit message.
-This includes not only what is changed but also why.
+This includes not only what is changed, but also why.
 The commit message needs to be self contained.
-While references to GitHub tickets or external bug trackers are welcome the important information needs to be (also) in the commit message itself.
+While references to GitHub tickets or external bug trackers are welcome, the important information needs to also be in the commit message itself.
-For many changes a justification why the change is needed should also be given in the commit message.
+For many changes, a justification why the change is needed should also be given in the commit message.

-Comments on the other hand should be used sparingly and for subtle and non-obvious things only.
+Outside of public API documentation, comments should be used sparingly, and for subtle and non-obvious things only.
 One-liners are prefered for in-line comments, unless there is something really special or complicated.
-Longer comments can go into the doc strings of functions.
-But back ground information should go into the commit message instead.
+Longer comments can go into the doc strings of functions, but background information should go into the commit message instead.

+## Public APIs

+All new public APIs should have Doxygen API documentation.
+Patches adding docuemntation to existing APIs are also welcome.

+## Security

+RPM must always validate its inputs.
+A malformed package must be cleanly rejected, and must not cause RPM to read or write out of bounds, access freed memory, or otherwise invoke behavior that is undefined according to the C standard.
+In particular, it must be safe to query a package (with `rpm -q`) or to verify its signature (with `rpmkeys -K`) even if the package was maliciously crafted.

+RPM does not currently use fuzz testing, but this will be changed in the future.

+If you think you have found a security vulnerability, please read [SECURITY.md](SECURITY.md) to determine if the bug needs to be handled privately.

 ## Code Style